hazeltonbw/ecommerce-backend/README.md

 To easily populate your database with the requisite tables, run the command `npm run create-db` in your terminal.
 This will create tables in your database if they do not already exist.
 The configuration for this script can be found in the `setupDatabase.js` file located in the root of this project.

+Sample products can be found in /resources/products.sql, run this file in pgAdmin to add sample products to the database.

 Once the app is running locally, you can access the API at `http://localhost:<your-port>`

 # Todo / WIP